Ebazhanov/linkedin-skill-assessments-quizzes/json/json-quiz.md

 Q11.
 How do you store several paragraphs of text as a string in JSON?
-- Escape all whitespaces expet space characters.
+- Escape all whitespaces expect space characters.
 - Escape line breaks.
-- Escape paragraps. <<<<----Correct
+- Escape paragraphs. <<<<----Correct
-- Remove all whitesapces
+- Remove all whitespaces

 Q12.
 What data type is represented by the value of the key/value pair shown?